awslabs/aws-lambda-web-adapter/examples/deno-zip/README.md

 # deno-zip

-This example shows how to deploy a Deno app on Lambda with SnapStart.
+This example shows how to deploy a Deno app on Lambda with SnapStart enabled.

-The Deno app is compile to a single binary using `deno compile`, packaged into Zip file and deployed to Lambda with Web Adapter.
+The Deno app is compiled to a single binary using `deno compile`, packaged into Zip file and deployed to Lambda with Web Adapter.

-We use `java11` runtime to get SnapStart support with one cavet: no runtime hooks.
+We use `java11` runtime to get SnapStart support with one caveat: no runtime hooks.

 ```yaml
   DenoFunction: